Damon Salvatore

 Damon Salvatore is a fictional character In L. J. Smith's novel series The Vampire Diaries.
 He is portrayed by Ian Somerhalder in the television series.
 Damon is one of the two main protagonists along with Stefan Salvatore, especially in the story's main setting, Mystic Falls.

-He was a part of a love triangle between his brother Stefan (Paul Wesley) and a female vampire named Katherine Pierce (Nina Dobrev) whom they were both compelled to love when they were still human.
+Damon and his brother Stefan (Paul Wesley) formed a love triangle with a female vampire named Katherine Pierce (Nina Dobrev) whom they were both compelled to love when they were still human.
 A century after Damon and Stefan leave Mystic Falls, they both return and meet Elena Gilbert (also Nina Dobrev), a mortal who looks exactly like Katherine.
-Damon wants to "win" Elena away from Stefan, but she chooses Stefan over Damon, then Elena later breaks up with Stefan after she develops her further feelings for Damon.
+Another love triangle ensues; first Elena and Stefan are together, and later Elena breaks up with Stefan after she develops feelings for Damon.

-Their story is differently presented in novel series, with different backstories of characters and different predicaments within love triangle.
-However, similar to the show, Damon is ultimately Elena's final partner.
+The Damon-Elena-Stefan love triangle evolves differently in the tv series than it does in the novels, with different character backstories and plot twists, but Damon and Elena are the final couple in both the tv series and the novels.